SystemsApproach/tcpcc/tcp_ip.rst

 IP Packet Format
 ~~~~~~~~~~~~~~~~

-The format of the IP packet is shown in :numref:`Figure %s
-<fig-iphead>`.
-Looking at each field in the header, we see that the
-“simple” model of best-effort datagram delivery still has some subtle
-features.
-The ``Version`` field specifies the version of IP.
-The
-still-assumed version of IP is 4, which is typically called
-*IPv4*.
-Observe that putting this field right at the start of the
-datagram makes it easy for everything else in the packet format to be
-redefined in subsequent versions; the header processing software
-starts off by looking at the version and then branches off to process
+For completeness, :numref:`Figure %s <fig-iphead>` gives the IPv4
-the rest of the packet according to the appropriate format.
-The next
+packet format.
+The ``SourceAddr`` and ``DestinationAddr`` fields
-field, ``HLen``, specifies the length of the header in 32-bit
-words.
-When there are no options, which is most of the time, the
+identify packet flows at the granularity of host pairs.
+The other
-header is 5 words (20 bytes) long.
-The 8-bit ``TOS`` (type of service)
+field that is relevant to our discussion is the 8-bit ``TOS`` (type of
-field has had a number of different definitions over the years, but
+service) field.
+This field has been interpreted in different ways over
-its basic function is to allow packets to be treated differently based
+the years, but its basic function is to allow packets to be treated
-on application needs.
-We will see how various congestion control
+differently based on application needs.
+We will see how various
-mechanisms have applied different meanings to the ``TOS`` field over
+congestion control mechanisms have applied different meanings to the
-time.
+``TOS`` field over time.

 .. _fig-iphead:
 .. figure:: figures/f03-16-9780123850591.png